TIGRLab/FeenICS/README.md

 ```
 Usage:
-  s1_setup.py <directory> <subject_list> <sprl>
+  s1_setup.py -p -i PATH -s PATH <directory>

 Arguments:

-<directory>      path to run location (i.e. main folder where the required file stucture should be)
-<subject_list>   path to folder containing subject names (as subfolders)
-<sprl> 		 path to study folder containing split spirals
-                    NOTE: MUST BE CONTAINED WITHIN SUBJECT FOLDER & BE NAMED "sprlIN.nii" & "sprlOUT.nii"
+  <directory>         Path to top experiment directory.
+Outputs will be created
+                      here.
 Options:

+  --sprl, -i PATH     Specify alternative folder containing split spirals.

+  --subs, -s PATH     Specify alternative experiment folder containing
+                      subjectID subfolders.

- --parallel, -p CLUSTER	   to print instuctions for running in parallel (GNU parallel), or to prevent from running FSL MCFLIRT, BET, and MELODIC steps
+  --parallel, -p      Print instuctions for running in parallel (GNU parallel)
+                      instead of running FSL steps on machine in series.

 DETAILS
 Makes subject and sprl subfolders within <directory>.
-Moves separated spiral files from <sprl> to appropriate <directory> subfolders.
-Subject folders are named after those contained in <subject_list>.
+Moves separated spiral
+files to appropriate subfolders.
+If split spirals are not already contained
-It is likely that two or more of these arguments will be the same path.
-If -p is not specified, run will motion correct using MCFLIRT, brain extract, register, and then run MELODIC.
-Be aware that the script will create as many calls to MELODIC as there are sprl files.
+within <directory>, use the "-i" option to specify an alternative path.
+Specify
+"-p" if you would not like to run FSL preprocessing steps at this time.
+It will
+print instructions to run MCFLIRT, BET, and MELODIC using GNU parallel.
 ```

 ### s2_identify_components.py

 ```
 Usage:
-    s2_1_RemoveNoise.py -m <midFactor> -l <lowFactor> <directory>
+  s2_1_RemoveNoise.py -m FLOAT -l FLOAT <directory>

 Arguments:
-    <directory>     path to run location
+  <directory>         Path to top experiment directory.
-                        (i.e. main folder where the required file stucture should be)

 Options:
-    <midFactor>     Cutoff multiplier for mid range frequency information.
-Raise this value to more aggressively remove noise components.
+  --midFactor, -m     Cutoff multiplier for mid range frequency information.
+                      Raise this value to more aggressively remove noise
+                      components.
 Default is 3.

-    <lowFactor>     Cutoff multiplier for low range frequency information.
+  --lowFactor, -l     Cutoff multiplier for low range frequency information.
                       Raise this value to keep more signal components.
                       Default is 1.

 DETAILS
-Feeds paths, multipliers, and output file names to check_slices.py for each subject within the specified directory.
-The default name for the output classification file is fix4melview_Standard_thr20.txt.
+Feeds paths, multipliers, and output file names to check_slices.py for each
+subject within the specified directory.
+The default name for the output
+classification file is fix4melview_Standard_thr20.txt.
 ```

 ### s3_identify_components.py

 ```
 Usage:
-  s3_remove_flagged_components.py <directory> <clean_img> -o output
+  s3_remove_flagged_components.py -c PATH -o PATH <directory>

 Arguments:
-<directory>    path to run location
+  <directory>         Path to top experiment directory.
-                    (i.e. location where subject folders and MELODIC output are contained; same as s1 and s2)

-<cleaned>      path to desired location of cleaned, separated scans

 Options:
+  --clean_img, -c     Path to desired location of cleaned images.

-    --output PATH       if csv outputs were generated in non-default location, identify path to this location
+  --output, -o        If csv outputs were generated in non-default location,

-    --date, -d DATE     if processing data with a collection date straddling the scanner upgrade date, use the -d option to specify
-                        Correct options are either "-d before" or "-d after".
-After is the default.
-Choosing "before" will not remove
-                        any components, but will rename and place a copy of the preprocessed, but uncleaned spiral in the cleaned images path.
+                      identify path to this location.

 DETAILS
-Uses fsl_regfilt to regress out the components specified in the last line of the classification file (fix4melview_Standard_thr20.txt).
+Uses fsl_regfilt to regress out the components specified in the last line of the
-The outputs are cleaned, but separated spiral niftis named subject.sprl.denoised.nii.gz, within the <cleaned> directory.
+classification file (fix4melview_Standard_thr20.txt).
+The outputs are cleaned,
+but still separated spiral niftis.
+They will be named subject.sprl.denoised.nii.gz.
 ```

 ### check_slices.py

 ```
 Usage:
-  check_slices.py <melodic_file> <outputname>
+  check_slices.py <melodic_file> <outputname> <factorA> <factorB>

 Arguments:
-<melodic_file>   path to any melodic_IC.nii.gz file
+  <melodic_file>      Path to any melodic_IC.nii.gz file.

-<outputname>     path to desired output classification file location
+  <outputname>        Path to desired output classification file location.

-<factorA>        multiplier to be used to determine mid/high frequency cutoffs.
+  <factorA>           Multiplier to be used to determine mid/high frequency
+                      cutoffs.
 If called from s2, default is 3.

-<factorB>        multiplier to be used to determine low frequency cutoffs.
+  <factorB>           Multiplier to be used to determine low frequency cutoffs.
                       If called from s2, default is 1.

 DETAILS
 This script is called by s2_identify_components.py.
-Can be used independently to troubleshoot classification or path identification issues, or just to run one spiral scan at a time.
+Can be used independently to
+troubleshoot classification or path identification issues, or just to run one
-The algorithm scores each slice based on how much high and low frequency information is present after performing an FFT (fast fourier transform).
-The scores are tallied per component,
+spiral scan at a time.
+The algorithm scores each slice based on how much high
+and low frequency information is present after performing an FFT (fast fourier
+transform).
+The scores are tallied per component, and the result determines
-and the result deterimines whether or not a component is to be flagged for removal.
-The output of this script is a classification text file (fix4melview_Standard_thr20.txt), which details
+whether or not a component is to be flagged for removal.
+The output of this script
+is a classification text file (fix4melview_Standard_thr20.txt), which details the
-the score and classification criteria per slice, as well as the removal decision per component.
-The final line of this document is a list of which components are to be removed.
-If you disagree
+score and classification criteria per slice, as well as the removal decision
+per component.
+The final line of this document is a list of which components are
-with the decision, change the component numbers in this list, as this line will be read into s3_remove_flagged_components.py.
+to be removed.
+If you disagree with the decision, change the component numbers in
+this list, as this line will be read into s3_remove_flagged_components.py.

 ```
 ### Usage Examples: